 YCWA's proposed Condition AR3 results in similar minimum flows downstream from the Narrows 2 Powerhouse and Narrows 2 Bypass as under the No Action Alternative, except for under the driest of years.
 The water year types defined by YCWA's proposed Condition WR3 are the same as those defining water year-types under the No Action Alternative, but changes in minimum flows below Our House Diversion Dam, Log Cabin Diversion Dam, and New Bullards Bar Dam in YCWA's proposed Condition AR1 and the spill cessation operations in YCWA's proposed Condition AR2 and AR3 result in changes to the water year-types, as shown in Table 3.3.2-18.
 These changes in water year types result in changes in resulting minimum flows below the Narrows 2 Powerhouse and Narrows 2 Bypass, in spite of the required flows in YCWA's proposed Condition AR3 being virtually identical to corresponding the No Action Alternative requirements.
-Condition TE4 includes ramping and flow fluctuation constraints on releases from the Narrows 2 Powerhouse and Narrows 2 Bypass that are the same as under the No Action Alternative, so there would not be a difference in flows or temperatures resulting from YCWA's proposed Condition TE4.
+Condition TE4 includes revised ramping and flow fluctuation constraints on releases from the Narrows 2 Powerhouse and Narrows 2 Bypass.
+There would be minor difference in flows or temperatures resulting from YCWA's proposed Condition TE4.
 These changes in simulated flows result in changes in simulated water temperatures, between the No Action Alternative and the Proposed Project Alternative.